|

 45. egotistical

-characteristic of those having an inflated idea of their own importance
+having an inflated idea of one's own importance

 46. eloquent